Economist Program (EP)

 EPs are selected through a multi-phased process.
 Each component is assigned a weighting, as identified in the table below.

-Candidates complete their online application during the EP application period.
+Complete an online application during the EP application period.
 Before submitting your application, you may find it helpful to review the general information for applicants in the Current Vacancies section.
+We will only contact candidates who are short listed.

-Shortlisted candidates participate in a 30 minute preliminary interview.
-During the interview, candidates are asked to provide a high level overview of their job market paper or other research paper and to answer 2-3 macroeconomics questions.
+Shortlisted candidates participate in a 30 to 40-minute preliminary interview.
+During this interview, candidates are asked to provide a high level overview of their job market or key research paper, and to answer questions on macroeconomics and related fields.

-Candidates participate in a full-day election process at IMF Headquarters in Washington DC, comprising:
+Candidates participate in a full-day selection process at IMF Headquarters in Washington DC, comprising:

-- A 45-60 minute interview with a panel of three senior IMF economists and an HR Officer.
-The interview is designed to assess candidates’ analytical abilities; judgment; oral communication skills; and general knowledge of macroeconomics.
+- A 45-60 minute interview with a panel of three senior IMF economists and a HR Officer.
+The interview is designed to assess candidates’ analytical abilities; judgment; oral communication skills; and general knowledge of macroeconomics and related fields.
 Questions focus primarily on monetary, fiscal, balance of payments, and financial sector issues rather than a candidate's dissertation or job market paper.

 - A 30-45 minutes online psychometric test designed to assesses candidates’ behavioral skills.

-The IMF will considers each candidate’s performance in each component, as well as their overall rating, to determine to which candidates will receive offers.
+The IMF will consider each candidate’s performance in each component, as well as their overall rating, to determine which candidates will receive offers.
 In addition, other factors, such as diversity and particular skills sets needed by the institution, may also be considered.
 Candidates who are offered a position in the EP typically need to respond within a few days.
 Offers are only binding for the current recruitment year and do not extend to the following year.
-Ratings and rankings are not shared with candidates, however, general feedback may be provided, upon request.
+Ratings and rankings are not shared with candidates.

 Salary and Benefits